MiketheChap/worldwidestew/content/blog/2024-07-14-make-yogurt-at-home.md

 4. *You'll need a minimum 1-gallon yogurt strainer.* Cheesecloth is also possible, but it isn't easy.
 I use a 2-gallon one from Hatrigo, but it's no longer available.
 Here's a one-gallon one.
 Here's [a possible 1-gallon replacement](https://www.amazon.com/Bear-Greeks-separator-eco-friendly-materials/dp/B0CP3QD3YJ/ref=sr_1_6).

 **Recipe**
 1. Take a large Dutch Oven and line the bottom with ice long enough to cool it (this comes from the New York Times, not me).
+Then, pour the ice out (or save it for another use).
-2. Put the entire amount of the whole milk in the Dutch Oven.
+2. Put the entire amount of the whole milk in the Dutch oven.
 Then, add the entire amount of the heavy cream.
 Bring the temperature of the milk/cream mixture up to 185 degrees.
 Use a spatula to stir the mixture and the bottom of the Dutch oven frequently during the cooking process.
 Keep a close eye on it, especially if you're making a 1-gallon batch.
 3. Once it has reached 185 degrees, immediately remove the milk/cream mixture from the heat.
 4. Remove your Skyr (or other Greek Yogurt) from the refrigerator and place in a small mixing bowl.
-5. Let the milk/cream mixture cool to 115 degrees.
+Leave it out so you can have it ready when you follow step 6.
 6. When it reaches 115 degrees, take about 1 cup of the milk/cream mix and whisk it with the Skyr yogurt.
 This keeps the still-warm milk/cream mixture from killing the yogurt's bacteria.
 This is called *tempering*.
 7. Add the now-mixed milk/cream/yogurt mix to the big milk/cream mix and whisk it all together.
 Skim off the skinned milk on top.
 8. Cover the Dutch oven with foil and a plate.